Indian main indices touched all-time high yesterday – Sensex at 41,000, Nifty at 12,000.

 Similarly, NIFTY Small Cap 100 index had also made its all-time high in January 2018 and currently, it is 40% lower.

 Clearly, Small and Mid Company indices have underperformed.
-If you have your running systematic investment plan in these schemes, which have a majority of small and mid-size companies in their portfolios, obviously you would not have witnessed an all-time high portfolio valuation.
+If you have your investments in schemes, which have a majority of small and mid-size companies in their portfolios, obviously you would not have witnessed an all-time high portfolio valuation.